Out of the Depths

 When we cry out to Yahweh, confessing our sin, we can count on him to forgive and redeem us because of his steadfast love.

 The statement, “If you, Yahweh, kept a record of iniquity, O Lord, who could stand?” (vs. 3), seems to imply that the Lord does not remember our sins.
 However, Scripture indicates that such records do in fact exist: “Then I saw a great white throne and him who was seated on it.
 Earth and sky fled from his presence, and there was no place for them.
 And I saw the dead, great and small, standing before the throne, and books were opened.
-Another book was opened, which is the book of life.
-The dead were judged according to what they had done as recorded in the books” (Rev. 20:11,12).
+Another book was opened which is the book of life.
+The dead were judged according to what they had done as recorded in the books” (Rev. 20:11 & 12).
 At the final judgment, all humanity will be required to give an account to the Judge who sits on the Great White Throne.
 All will be evaluated according to their works as recorded in “the books.”
 This apparently includes every sin that has ever been committed against God’s righteous standards.
 This should not surprise us if the Judge is omniscient.

 There is one group that will never have to account for their sins before a holy God.
 Those whose names have been written in “the Lamb’s book of life” (Rev. 21:27) will never be forced to undergo such an evaluation.
 Their names are recorded in the book of life not because of good works they have done but because they have acknowledged their desperate need and have placed their faith in the redeeming work of the Savior.
 As Psalm 130 expresses it, they have cried out for forgiveness and are waiting on Yahweh and hoping in his word, trusting in his “steadfast love” and his “complete redemption.”
 Their sins will never be held against them, not because those sins have been forgotten, but because they have been forgiven.
-By trusting in the work of Christ they can know for certain that he has already carried their sins in his body to the cross and died for them there.
+By trusting in the work of Christ we can know for certain that he has already carried our sins in his body to the cross and died for them there.
 Peter tells us, “He himself bore our sins in his body on the tree, so that we might die to sins and live for righteousness” (1 Pet.
 2:24).